10 Best Audience Data Providers of 2026

 • D-U-N-S Number system for unique business identification

-• Corporate family trees mapping parent-subsidiary relationships
+• 54M+ corporate family-tree linkages mapping parent-subsidiary relationships

 • Financial and risk data for vendor assessment